(Last updated on August 5, 2024.)

 Moving Texts and Symbols

-Many of texts and symbols can be moved by dragging and dropping them.
+Many texts and symbols can be moved by dragging and dropping them.
 Arrow keys move selected symbols little by little.

 Movable items are: Kan/Otsu marks, texts, lyrics, dynamics (p, pp, f, ff, mp, mf, etc.), articulations (staccato, accent, fermata, etc.) and repeat and jumps (such as Segno, Coda, etc), Slur, Crescendo, Diminuendo.